 How Does the Federal Solar Tax Credit Work?

-All Wisconsin homeowners who own their system can take advantage of the federal investment tax credit (ITC).
+All Wisconsin homeowners who own a solar system can take advantage of the Investment Tax Credit (ITC), a federal program.
 This credit allows you to claim 30% of your solar installation costs on your income taxes.
 Qualifying expenses include the following:

 - Balance-of-system equipment, such as wiring, inverters, and mounting equipment